Black-Star/spot-fix/README.md

 # spot-fix
-Display spot fixes around you
+This is a simple web application to locate spotfixes around you